exactly-once/workshop/NewExercises/Exercise-2/README.md

 - If not, set that property to `true`.
 - In the `repository.Put`-method, pass the cart as a parameter to ensure the submitted flag is persisted.
 This method uses [Cosmos DB's `TransactionalBatch` feature](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/transactional-batch) to ensure that modifications to all passed objects are persisted [atomically](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).

-This helped to mitigate the behavior we perceived previously.
+This helped mitigate the behavior we perceived previously.
 Next, try adding a simulated pause (e.g. via `await Task.Delay(3000)`) right before the `repository.Put` call, to help us simulate concurrent submissions.
 Now, try the duplicate order submission scenario using two browser tabs.
 What behavior do you observe?